gluster/glusterdocs/docs/Install-Guide/Overview.md

 # Overview
 ### Purpose

 The Install Guide (IG) is aimed at providing the sequence of steps needed for setting up Gluster.
 It contains a reasonable degree of detail which helps an administrator to understand the terminology, the choices and how to configure the deployment to the storage needs of their application workload.
 The [Quick Start Guide](../Quick-Start-Guide/Quickstart.md) (QSG) is designed to get a deployment with default choices and is aimed at those who want to spend less time to get to a deployment.

-After you deploy Gluster by following these steps, we recommend that you read the [Gluster Admin Guide](../Administrator Guide/index.md) (AG) to learn how to administer Gluster and how to select a volume type that fits your needs.
+After you deploy Gluster by following these steps, we recommend that you read the [Gluster Admin Guide](../Administrator-Guide/index.md) to learn how to administer Gluster and how to select a volume type that fits your needs.
 Also, be sure to enlist the help of the Gluster community via the IRC or, Slack channels (see https://www.gluster.org/community/) or Q&A section.

 ### Overview